papadanku/papadanku.github.io/doc/source/blog/gpu/opticalflow.rst

    \\
    u = 0, \quad v = 0

-This demonstrates that for a single pixel \(which acts as a tiny aperture\), the optical flow equation provides only one constraint on two unknowns \(``u`` and ``v``\).
+This demonstrates that for a single pixel \(which acts as a tiny aperture\), the optical flow equation provides only one equation on two unknowns \(``u`` and ``v``\).
 Consequently, there are infinitely many pairs of ``(u, v)`` that satisfy the equation.
 If you plot these solutions on a graph, they all lie on a single line, meaning the true direction of motion is ambiguous - only the component of motion perpendicular to the image gradient can be determined.

 The Lucas-Kanade Approach to The Aperture Problem
 -------------------------------------------------

 The Lucas-Kanade method is a **local** technique designed to overcome the aperture problem by solving a system of optical flow equations within a small spatial window or neighborhood.

-To estimate the local image flow for a given point, Lucas-Kanade employs a least-squares method.
+To estimate the local image flow at a given point, the Lucas-Kanade method employs a least-squares approach.
 This method solves an overdetermined system of linear equations, where each pixel within the chosen window contributes an optical flow equation.

 The standard Lucas-Kanade algorithm typically solves these systems of equations within a 3x3 window, as this size often provides a good balance, effectively considering motion components in various directions.